-RE: The California State University, Systemwide Revenue Bonds, Series 2016A&B (the "Bonds")
+RE: The California State University, Systemwide Revenue Bonds, Series 2017A, B & C (the "Bonds")

 Morgan Stanley & Co.
-LLC is providing the following language for inclusion in the Official Statement.
+LLC is providing the following language for inclusion in the Official Statement:

-Morgan Stanley, parent company of Morgan Stanley & Co.
+Morgan Stanley & Co.
 LLC, an underwriter of the Bonds, has entered into a retail distribution arrangement with its affiliate Morgan Stanley Smith Barney LLC.
-As part of the distribution arrangement, Morgan Stanley & Co.
+As part of this arrangement, Morgan Stanley & Co.
 LLC may distribute municipal securities to retail investors through the financial advisor network of Morgan Stanley Smith Barney LLC.
 As part of this arrangement, Morgan Stanley & Co.
 LLC may compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Bonds.